MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 3. In **Specify Virtual Machine Identity**, modify the machine name and description as required.
 4. In **Virtual Machine Configuration**, specify the number of processors and memory settings.
 5. In **Select Host**, select a Hyper-V host/Azure Stack HCI (applicable from VMM 2019 UR3 and later) for placement.
 In **Select Path**, configure the storage location on the host for the VM files.
 The default VM paths are listed.
 6. In **Select Networks**, select the logical network, virtual network, and the VLAN as applicable.
-The list matches whatever is configured on the physical adapters of the host.
 7. In **Add Properties**, configure the required settings.
 In **Summary**, review the settings, and then select **Start the virtual machine after deploying it** if required.
 8. Select **Create** to start the conversion.
    Verify the VM's conversion in **VMs and Services** > **Home** > **Show** > **VMs**.